nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancement**

-In order to counter known feature flaws from testing, the following are enhancements to be implemented in future.
+In order to counter known feature flaws from testing, the following are enhancements to be implemented in the future.

 **1. Making the command box scrollable**
 - Currently, the command box is not scrollable - when the user types into the command box, the content does not wrap.
 - Users are likely to type long questions and answers hence it would be more convenient if the command box was scrollable.
 - We plan to make content in the command box wrap and the command box itself scrollable.

-### Figure 1.1 Current: Non Scrollable Command Box
+Current: Non-Scrollable Command Box
 ![Current Non Scrollable Command Box](images/current_command_box.png)

-### Figure 1.2 Planned Enhancement: Scrollable Command Box
+Planned Enhancement: Scrollable Command Box
 ![Scrollable Command Box](images/scrollable_command_box_enhancement.png)

 **2. Review by untagged cards**